With the 2020 CrossFit Open kicking off on October 10th, RunRepeat conducted a survey among journalists and CrossFit experts around the world.

 To see the results, simply hover over and click on the country in question.

 RunRepeat.com is the world's largest athletic shoe review site Helping you find the best CrossFit shoes by your favorite brands like Nike, Reebok, Under Armour, Puma, Asics, Inov-8, Altra, Vibram, and NoBull.
-Using our sophisticated scoring system, the CoreScore, you can find the best training shoes.
+Using our sophisticated scoring system, the CoreScore, you can find the best training shoes to enjoy the benefits of working out.
 With our commitment to getting you the best deals, you can guarantee that you will get the best deal every time.